 In modern society, most traditional rites of passage, such as closing the bones, have been left by the wayside.
-The fallout from this is an expectation that new parents bounce back to business-as-usual, and a culture that minimizes the important social role that parents play.
-Reclaiming our rites of passage and creating our own rituals that honor and celebrate the significance of having a baby are key pieces to a much needed culture shift in postpartum healthcare.
+The fallout from this is an expectation that new parents bounce back to business-as-usual.
+And our culture can minimize the important social role that parents play.

-Since most of us are separated from traditions that include formal rites of passage, we have to teach ourselves how to create something significant for ourselves.
+We have to teach ourselves how to create something significant, as most of us are separated from traditions that include formal rites of passage.
 For those of us who want to be conscientious and respectful of traditions that don’t belong to us, this can be tricky.
 So I’ve written the following tips and ideas to help people create their own authentic traditions.

 Emerging out of the womb after lying-in

-A lying-in or babymoon involves creating a sacred bubble or protected environment at home during the first few weeks postpartum and intentionally emerging into the world at large as the postpartum dyad.
+A lying-in or babymoon involves creating a sacred bubble or protected environment at home during the first few weeks postpartum.
+When you are ready, you will emerge into the world at large as the postpartum dyad.
 In the cultures that do this, a celebration is often held to honor the “birth of the mother” and her crossing the threshold of the riskiest time for her health into a more stable physical state.

-Honoring & thanking the body with bodywork ritual
+Honoring and thanking the body with bodywork ritual

-Another fulfilling rite of passage may be an act of gratitude and deep care for our bodies and everything they have done to serve us during pregnancy, birth, and postpartum.
-Physically, these acts can help restore the nervous system and nourish circulation, and energetically, they can provide a sense of completion and closure to the openness that was creating during pregnancy.
+Another fulfilling rite of passage may be an act of gratitude and deep care for our bodies.
+This can honor everything they have done to serve us during pregnancy, birth, and postpartum.
+Physically, these acts can help restore the nervous system and nourish circulation.
+And energetically, they can provide a sense of completion and closure to the openness that was created during pregnancy.
 This can happen in several different ways.

-Truly, anything can be a ceremony with the right amount of intention and creativity, and everything mentioned so far are great examples of potential ceremonies.
-The function of ceremony is to call in a specific purpose – whether that be to provide closure of the fourth trimester, to honor the new parents’ status, to welcome the postpartum dyad into the community – and create a meaningful ritual around that purpose.
+Truly, anything can be a ceremony with the right amount of intention and creativity.
+And everything mentioned so far are great examples of potential ceremonies.
+The function of ceremony is to call in a specific purpose.
+That purpose can be to provide closure of the fourth trimester.
+Or it can honor the new parents’ status and welcome the postpartum dyad into the community.
 There’s no need to be intimidated by this process, as it can be as elaborate or straight-forward as anyone wants.

-The basics are to have a beginning, middle, and end (for example, a word of gratitude, and offering, and a prayer or intention for the future), and to incorporate physical elements that have personal meaning and represent the themes and purpose of the ceremony.
+The basics are to have a beginning, middle, and end to the ceremony.
+For example, a word of gratitude, an offering, and a prayer or intention for the future.
+And incorporate physical elements that have personal meaning and represent the themes and purpose of the ceremony.
 The possibilities are truly endless.

-This list is simply a starting point and folks are definitely encouraged to explore the limits of their imagination of what rituals are meaningful to them.
+This list is simply a starting point.
+New parents should explore the limits of their imagination of what rituals are meaningful to them.
 They can provide us strength, restoration, and the ability to adjust to the many changes that face us.
-More than anything, the act of reclaiming rites of passage as necessary elements of the fourth trimester is a step towards fully integrating as new parents.
+More than anything, the act of reclaiming rites of passage as necessary elements of the fourth trimester is a step toward fully integrating as new parents.